A BRIEF HISTORY OF CHICHESTER, SUSSEX

 In 1962 Chichester peacheries closed and houses were built on the site.
 Houses were also built North of Bognor Road.
 By 1971 the population of Chichester had reached 21,000.

 Meanwhile Chichester Festival Theatre opened in 1962.
 In 1961 a new railway station was built and in 1965 a new bus station.
-In 1964 a training centre for military police opened on the site of an old army barracks.
 Then in 1967 a new library opened.
 The same year a swimming pool opened outside Eastgate.

 Bishop Luffa School opened in 1965.
 The same year Chichester College of Further Education opened.